Traveling with a baby can be a great experience… or…

-If you traveling with baby abroad, I think it feels the best and the most safe to bring your own aspirin, nose spray or drops etc, because you know they work and are safe for your baby.
+If you are traveling abroad, I think it feels best to bring your own aspirin, nose spray or drops, etc, because you know they work and are safe for your baby.

 Don’t forget to talk to a pediatrician well ahead of traveling to any exotic places, to have time for immunizations as well as to get advice on additional medicines to bring.

 When traveling, it is not always easy to find a nice place for changing diapers.

 To facilitate diapering, bring a foldable changing pad that fits into your diaper bag.
 With this and a small towel, you can put your baby down for diapering almost anywhere if you have to.

 Also bring plastic bags and lots of baby wipes, so that you can change diapers without access to water.
 If your baby’s skin is sensitive to baby wipes, bring soft napkins and a bottle of water.

 Diaper rash is never fun and even less so when traveling.
 Bring a good ointment and let your baby spend time without diapers as often as possible if you are in a warm and humid place.

 And remember to bring enough diapers to last until you can find new ones, of course.

 Want tips on where to go traveling with your little one?
 Visit our section where parents can share tips with each other.
 You can both share your own secret baby-friendly vacation spots and get ideas on places and even hotels and malls to visit with your baby.